PROVIDING ARTS EDUCATION SERVICES TO NYC SCHOOLS

 Teaching Living Cultures (TLC) is a PreK-12 arts education program that immerses students in the music, dance, theater, visual arts, and the moving image of the African Diaspora.
-TLC is unique in its focus on strengthening students’ critical thinking skills and academic performance while strengthening students’ confidence and creativity.
+TLC’s unique focus strengthens students’ critical thinking skills, academic performance, as well as student confidence and creativity.

-In an increasingly globalized world and a historically international city like New York City, educational offerings from CCCADI are invaluable in city schools where large portions of the population are first and second generation immigrants from various corners of the African Diaspora, and are otherwise of African and Latino descent.
+In an increasingly globalized world, educational offerings from CCCADI are invaluable to NYC schools where large portions of the population are first and second generation immigrants from various corners of the African Diaspora.
 The TLC program addresses a crisis of alienation that hampers educational achievement for primarily Black and Latino students, and which reinforces false divisions amongst students of all backgrounds.
-CCCADI's offerings not only provide insight to particular cultures, but are designed to demonstrate many pervasive commonalities of these communities.
+CCCADI's offerings not only provide insight to particular cultures but are designed to demonstrate many pervasive commonalities of these communities.
 In this way, TLC not only provides an opportunity for students to see themselves and their cultures reflected in the courses of study, but they are able to posit this understanding in a continuum of world culture and world history.
-Additionally, students of various cultures are able to understand where they share common social interests, and how the foundations for cooperation are strengthened in the classroom.
-Through its high-caliber, arts-based educational opportunities, TLC fills a void in the curriculum where hundreds of thousands of New York City's students should be represented, and where those students can dialogue creatively with one another and the world.
+TLC fills a void in the curriculum where hundreds of thousands of New York City's students should be represented, and where those students can dialogue creatively with one another and the world.

-Each year, CCCADI partners with schools throughout the five boroughs to create culturally diverse arts curricula tailored to particular needs, such as culturally-responsive learning, art skills development, and extended-day experiences.
-Our highly experienced roster of professional teaching artists make CCCADI one of the expert arts providers to New York City schools for effective learning in African, and African Diaspora-based art forms.
-In addition to assisting learning through impacting literacy, school attendance, and overall academic achievement our objectives are to work with public, independent, and homeschool populations in order to:
+Each year, CCCADI partners with schools throughout the five boroughs to create culturally diverse arts curricula tailored as culturally-responsive learning, and art skills development.
+Our highly experienced roster of professional teaching artists makes CCCADI one of the expert arts providers to New York City schools for effective learning in African and African Diaspora-based art forms.
+We work with public, independent, and homeschool populations to:

 Develop greater interest in the arts and a greater appreciation of students’ own cultures